benmvp/react-workshop/src/react/03-api/README.md

 > NOTE: Be sure to import `useEffect` from the `react` package.

-The `useEffect` hook lets you perform side effects in your component.
-Data fetching, setting up a subscription, and manually changing the DOM in React components are all examples of side effects.
-Because `getResults` is making an API call, we call it inside of `useEffect()`.

-You can check the Network panel of your Developer Tools to see that it is making an API call for every character typed within the query input field.
+Check the Network panel of your Developer Tools to see that it is making an API call for every character typed within the query input field.
 The path to interactivity has begun.

-The second parameter to `useEffect()` is an array of its dependencies.
-It's all the variables that are used within the hook in order to determine when `useEffect()` should be called again.
-For instance, if you set the dependencies to `[]` it will only run one time.

 In order to render the giphy images we need to store the results in state, once again leveraging `useState`: